Content templates

 public static PageViewModel<T> Create<T>(T page)

-}Example: The corresponding rendering view for displaying the Article page.
+The following example shows the corresponding rendering view for displaying the Article page.

 </div>